Driving simulator software for behavioural research

 Create, test and run advanced experiments

 The Carnetsoft research driving simulator is a programmable, fully interactive driving simulator with 210 degrees surround graphics HD rendering over 6 channels: left, center and right view plus 3 rearview mirrors on each monitor.
-That’s a resolution of 5760×1080 pixels.
-Click here to ask a question, order a simulator or just the software.
+That’s a resolution of 5760×1080 pixels for HD monitors or even higher if higher resolution monitors are used.

 Create and run car driving behaviour and human factors experiments, and increase your productivity as a researcher.
 Experiments can be created quickly and results are analyzed efficiently.
 The toolset enables you to define experiments in a wide range of subjects.